Useful web sites

 The web site of the Manic-Depression Fellowship.
 This is an organisation that you can join if you have manic-depression, or have another interest, such as knowing someone with manic-depression.
 The web site gives information about manic-depression and associated problems, details about services offered by the fellowship and how to access these services, explanations about self help groups and how to join one, and links to other relevant sites.
 It has an interactive section with bulletin boards and chat rooms.

-This ‘leaflet’ from the Royal College of Psychiatrists provides information on mania and manic depression, It includes symptoms, drug treatments, helping oneself manage the mood swings, helping others who are depressed or manic, information on support groups, and a reading list.
+This ‘leaflet’ from the Royal College of Psychiatrists provides information on mania and manic depression, It includes symptoms, information on treatments, and links to support groups.

 Site of the Royal College of Psychiatrists.
-Information on schizophrenia: symptoms, causality, how it is treated.
-Provides a reading list and links to relevant organisation
+Information on schizophrenia: symptoms, causality, how it is treated and how to help oneself.
+Provides links to relevant organisation

 Patient UK.
 A very comprehensive health site, covering both physical and mental health.
 It includes information on symptoms, self help, medicines, books, news and more. look out for the ‘information leaflets.’
 Mental health issues covered in detail are panic attacks, shyness and social anxiety, depression, manic depression, schizophrenia, stress, eating disorders and others.